Belloy-Lab/AD_SexBiased_Genomics_Proteomics/03_xQTL_coloc/03_QTL_figures.md

 Note: --abf_dir and --susie_dir are directories relative to --work_dir.
 Place your input CSVs there or adjust the names to match your layout.

 ### xQTL COLOC and DEG summary figures
-This plot (Fgiure 3 in the paper) includes results summarized findings from the xQTL COLOC analyses and protein differential abudance analyses for genes prioritized through PWAS or pQTL COLOC.
+This plot (Figure 3 in the paper) includes results summarized findings from the xQTL COLOC analyses and protein differential abudance analyses for genes prioritized through PWAS or pQTL COLOC.

 ```bash
 Rscript analysis_codes/figures/02_xQTL_incGWASPWAS_figures.R \